 - Swollen belly area

-A doctor can diagnose this condition during a physical exam.
-Imaging tests may be recommended.
+A health care provider can diagnose this condition during a physical exam.
+Imaging tests may be ordered.

 The infant should be checked for other problems, such as abnormalities of the genitals, urinary tract, and spine.

 Surgery to correct the defect is needed.
 If the rectum connects with other organs, these organs will also need to be repaired.
 A temporary colostomy (connecting the end of the large intestine to the abdomen wall so that stool can be collected in a bag) is often needed.

 Most defects can successfully be corrected with surgery.
 Most children with mild defects do very well.
 However, constipation can be a problem.

 Children who have more complex surgeries still have control over their bowel movements most of the time.
 However, they often need to follow a bowel program.
 This includes eating high-fiber foods, taking stool softeners, and sometimes using enemas.